Introducing myself: Goody Niosi

 I am semi-retired, which means I’m as retired as a writer ever gets.
 You don’t choose writing as a career if you plan to quit it some day.
 Writing is like breathing – you do it and you live it.
 I started writing when I was about five years old and I’ll still be doing it when I’m a hundred and five.

-Yes – hiking was and remains a big part of our lives.
-For me, hiking has been as essential as writing, loving and breathing for a very long time: decades.
+Hiking is as essential in my life as writing, loving and breathing.
 The alpine is my soul home.
 That’s where I go to be nourished in every possible way.
 The Swiss alps and more recently, the Rocky Mountains call to me – and I must go.

 I like music.
 I am obsessed with beauty.
 If I can feast my eyes on something beautiful, I am inspired – and that could be a skillfully hand-made quilt or sunrise over Mount Everest.